Facing secondary traumatic stress: 4 self-care strategies for child welfare professionals

 Myca Jeter, MSW, LCSWA.
 Director of Pathways to Clinical Licensure & Coaching at CWEL.

-Myca Jeter, MSW, LCSWA
+Myca Jeter, LMSW, LCSWA

 Director of Pathways to Clinical Licensure & Coaching